-Robbie Rowlands is a visual artist based in Melbourne Australia.
+Robbie Rowlands is a visual artist based in Melbourne.
 His work explores notions of stability and vulnerability through the manipulation of objects and environments.
-His repetitious precise cuts and the resulting distortions reflect the inescapable passing of time that affects everything around us.
-Rowlands’ works have been described as spotlighting the history, humanity and function of his subjects.
-His manipulated objects and spaces blur the boundaries between the fabricated and natural worlds.
+His repetitious and precise cuts, and the resulting distortions, reflect the inescapable passing of time that affects everything around us.
+Rowlands’ works have been described as spotlighting the history, humanity and function of his subjects, and his manipulated objects and spaces blur the boundaries between the fabricated and natural worlds.
 He is best-known for his sculptural interventions into pre-demolition buildings through to utilitarian objects such as urban street poles, beginning in Brooklyn in 1998 and expanding through to sites including a 1950s bus depot, a 1900s wooden Baptist church in Dandenong and abandoned buildings in Detroit.
 Rowlands’ recent work has been shown around Australia and the United States, and he has been featured in magazines, art journals, international design websites and major sculptural publications.